drivendataorg/pets-prize-challenge-runtime/README.md

 This repository has three primary uses for competitors:

-1. 💡 **Example solutions**: You can find simple examples that demonstrate how to write code that works with the evaluation. **Coming soon.**
+1. 💡 **Example solutions**: You can find simple examples that demonstrate how to write code that works with the evaluation.
     - [Track A: Financial Crime Example](./examples_src/fincrime/)
     - [Track B: Pandemic Forecasting Example](./examples_src/pandemic/)
 2. 🔧 **Test your submission**: Test your submission with a locally running version of the container to discover errors before submitting to the competition site.